- 409A valuation

 Carta’s 409A valuation process

-Carta is the country’s leading cap table management and 409A valuation provider, trusted with over 15,000 audit-defensible 409A valuations each year.
-We leverage best-in-class software and industry expertise to deliver valuations faster and for less than traditional providers.
+Carta is trusted with over 15,000 audit-defensible 409A valuations each year, leveraging best-in-class software and industry expertise to deliver valuations faster and for less than traditional providers.
 Carta also offers liquidation threshold valuations for LLCs offering profits interest units alongside traditional 409A valuation services for corporations and other types of private companies.
 Reach out today if you have any questions or need a valuation.

 Download sample Carta 409A report

-See what a complete 409A valuation report looks like to help guide your evaluation of 409A providers.
+See what a complete 409A valuation report looks like.